Spying on the prior of the number of data clusters and the partition distribution in Bayesian cluster analysis: Induced prior on the partitions

-To determine the prior on the number of data clusters $K_+$ in theory an infinite sum over $K$ has to be computed.
-Practically a maximum value for $K$ is considered to determine the prior.
+In principle, to determine the prior on the number of data clusters $K_+$, an infinite sum over $K$ has to be computed.
+Practically, a maximum value for $K$ is set to determine the prior.
 The missing mass is reflected by the prior on the number of data clusters $K_+$ not having a total mass of 1.
-Thus the total mass of the prior covered can be used to check the suitability of the selected maximum value of $K$.
-If the mass of the prior is assessed to be not sufficiently close to 1, the maximum value may be increased.
+Thus the total mass of the truncated prior covered can be used to check the suitability of the selected maximum value of $K$.
+If the mass of the truncated prior is assessed to be not sufficiently close to 1, the maximum value may be increased for a better approximation.